Nonac/PIMS/Report/System_implementation/README.md

 * Server receives messages sent from M5Stack and debug the program.

 ##### Web
 In this sprint we carried out the system tests for 3 stages and fixed bugs.
-We did found a significant bug that could cause the system cashing in this sprint: while all three parts of our software running, the web page crashes because different types of data was wrongly accepted by web JavaScript logics in `client.onMessageArrived` in [account.js](../../web_application/user_account.js)
+We did find a significant bug that could cause the system cashing in this sprint: while all three parts of our software running, the web page crashes because different types of data was wrongly accepted by web JavaScript logics in `client.onMessageArrived` in [account.js](../../web_application/user_account.js)

 ```javascript
     if (respondObj.info.username === username && respondObj.info.status === 1) {